WW2 Air Raid Warden, ARP & Civil Defence Rank Badges

 Post Warden & Head Warden - sleeve rank badges - one red braid bars with single red diamond

 Original examples of the red bars & diamonds and sleeve chevrons are probably the hardest to find examples of the insignia issued to ARP personnel.
-To date, this author has not seen any originals with provenance in over 25 years.

 Red braid chevrons for Party Leaders & Officers-In-Charge